Kerala Chamber of Commerce and Industry

 The main objective of the Chamber is to facilitate, protect, and promote trade and commerce in Kerala by considering and formulating opinions on all subjects connected with trade, commerce and industries and conveying it to local, State or Central authorities.
 The Chamber has been actively involved in the development of infrastructure, which is essential for the growth of Kerala economy.

-The Southern Regional office at Trivandrum began operations in December 2007.
-This SR office provides various services to the business community of Kerala- particularly in liaison services with various Government Departments.
+The Trivandrum Regional office at Trivandrum began operations in December 2007.
+This TR office provides various services to the business community of Kerala- particularly in liaison services with various Government Departments.
 The businessmen can solve their problems relating to matters in the capital without visiting Trivandrum; thereby saving time and money.
 The Chapter deals with all kinds of government formalities that are connected with business and fix appointments with relevant Ministers and other Officials.

-The Northern Regional Office at Calicut was set up to promote and encourage investments at Malabar Region and give necessary impetus to the business community in the whole of Malabar.
+The Calicut Regional Office at Calicut was set up to promote and encourage investments at Malabar Region and give necessary impetus to the business community in the whole of Malabar.
 The Calicut Regional Office of the KCCI started functioning in December 2010 at a prominent place at Govindapuram, Mini Bye Pass Road, Calicut.

 KCCI CHECK POST HELP CENTRES